 Users can integrate additional apps like Excel, Slack, and Google Drive.
 In addition, Smartsheet API allows users to develop their own tools and programs, and easily integrate them into the software.
 Onboarding is easier with Smartsheet’s instructor-led training which is available as a plan add-on.

 Smartsheet Business and Enterprise accounts both include unlimited users who can edit sheets and access dashboards and reports.
 This trumps Monday’s plans that limit guest editing.
-Smartsheet also has more customisable notification settings including mobile push, email, messaging apps, and approval requests, while Monday only allows email and push notification customisation.
+Smartsheet also has more customizable notification settings including mobile push, email, messaging apps, and approval requests, while Monday only allows email and push notification customization.

 The best Monday alternative depends on your unique business needs.
 If you’re looking for a simpler way to manage project data and collaborate then Baserow is the best option.
-Baserow’s open source no-code software lets you organise and structure data, automate processes, and build custom databases without any technical skills.
-It can be used by anyone who needs to organise and collaborate on data, from SMEs to large companies and organisations with even the most complex needs.
+Baserow’s open source no-code software lets you organize and structure data, automate processes, and build custom databases without any technical skills.
+It can be used by anyone who needs to organize and collaborate on data, from SMEs to large companies and organizations with even the most complex needs.

 With Baserow, you can decide how you want to structure everything, with a host of no-code tools and integrations that give you the powers of a developer without leaving your browser.
 It’s open source, so you can install it on your own server, with no vendor lock-in.
 And it stays lightning fast, even with a very large number of rows and databases.
 Get started with Baserow’s no-code platform and save hundreds of hours.

 Baserow version 1.20 comes with email notifications, workspace level audit log, search for calendar view, new shortcuts, context menu improvements, and more.